lgarzia/Rust_100Days/README.md

 11/14/2023: 35 - 4,5,6, most of 7 <-- goal is to make a big push over weekend to get to learning curve 11/15/2023: 36 - finished 7, part of 8 <-- clicking now
 11/17/2023: 37 - finished 8,9 <-- ? operator is slick
+11/18/2023: 38 - finished through chapter 12 of the 'book' - lifetimes seems a bit tricky; contours starting to take shape